 Of these products, a large number of them are designed to help you with your budgeting.
-They connect to the various banks and other financial institutions that you use, and amalgamate your transactions, so that they can give you an overview, and apply their features to help you budget.
+They let you connect them to banks and other financial institutions that you use and amalgamate your transactions, giving you an overview, and apply their features to help you budget.

 Update on Cleo – February 2022:

 From February 2022, Cleo will be withdrawing the paid version of their app, and many features of the free app, from the UK market.
 They claim that this will be temporary, and that they will re-launch in the UK within 12 months, although time will tell whether this will happen.

 Cleo say that they have made this decision because they wish to concentrate on the US market, where they claim ‘99% of our users are based’.

 UK users will still be able to use certain features of the free Cleo app, but the paid version, Cleo+, will no longer be available, and UK users will need to withdraw any funds they have within the Cleo wallet.